 Conservative circles praise the "Nordic Model" as a solution to the "problem" of prostitution.
 This model, first introduced in Sweden and therefore formerly known as the "Swedish Model", is a law that does not punish the sale of sexual services, but only the purchase.
 Sex workers therefore remain unpunished, clients are punished.
 In addition, there are more incentives for sex workers to make it easier for them to switch to other jobs.

-The main motivation for this and similar models of prohibition is always cited as human trafficking and abuse, which is said to make up a large part of the sex trade.
+The main motivation for this and similar models of prohibition is always cited as fighting human trafficking and abuse, which is said to make up a large part of the sex trade.

 Sex Work Demo Berlin 2015, photo: h3xtacy